Who is affected by the German Packaging Act (VerpackG)?

 Owner of online stores

-You run an online store and send goods to German customers.
+You are located outside Germany, run an online store and send goods to German customers.

 Find out what to do.

 You are located outside Germany and sell products via a marketplace to German end consumers.